Skip to main content

 git config credential.helper cache

-Or store the password in a plain text file:
+Or store it in a plain text file:

 git config --global credential.helper 'store --file ~/.git-credentials'